-Pork Tenderloin AgrodolceFeatured by Laurent Wines in the Pinot Noir Wine Club.
+Pork Tenderloin AgrodolceFeatured by Metzker Family Estate - Laurent Wines in the Pinot Noir Wine Club.

-An easy recipe combining all of the best flavors into one delicious dish.
-Try pairing this pork tenderloin with the Laurent 2015 Pinot Noir.Yield: 8
+This is an easy recipe to prepare, it combines all of the best flavors into one delicious dish.
+Try pairing pork tenderloin with the Laurent 2015 Pinot Noir from our monthly Pinot Noir Wine Club.
+There is no doubt that they will compliment each other.Yield: 8

 Prep Time: 20 Minutes